Zverik/speaking/README.md

   An in-depth review of mapping and tagging practices of OSM, how it fares against proprietary POI providers, and what one needs to know to use the data.
 * FOSS4G: [What in-game maps can teach us](https://www.youtube.com/watch?v=qgsQbdg96LI).
   An impromptu talk made on Nintendo Switch about in-game maps, how do they work, and how they are different from real world maps.
+* State of the Map: Meet Your Mapper.
+  A warming up show together with Gregory Marler before the event.
+* State of the Map: Point of Interest Anyone?
+  State of point of interest in OSM, and how can we make them better.
+* State of the Map: Two cool things on Every Door roadmap.
+  Lightning talk on walking papers and advanced configuration in Every Door.
+* GIS Päev: Miks kasutada GeoPackage? ("Why use GeoPackage?", no recording).
+  Exploring open geodata formats: GeoJSON, Spatialite, and GeoPackage.

 ## 2022